 As part of its effort to ascertain supplier compliance with the Sony Supply Chain Code of Conduct, Sony conducts assessments worldwide.
-To this end, Sony uses the concept of risk assessment to determine risks associated with the country and region in which each supplier is based, as well as risks associated with the scale, status and nature of the supplier's business, and tailors its assessments, such as its CSR self-assessment using EICC questionnaires, to the supplier's risk level.
+To this end, Sony uses the concept of risk assessment to determine risks associated with the country and region in which each supplier is based, as well as risks associated with the scale, status and nature of the supplier's business, and tailors its assessments, such as its CSR self-assessment using questionnaires provided by the Responsible Business Alliance (RBA), to the supplier's risk level.

-Sony asks suppliers to assess themselves using EICC questionnaires.
-The assessments are repeated each year for major OEM suppliers with whom Sony does sizable business.
+Sony asks suppliers to assess themselves using RBA questionnaires.
+The assessments, conducted via RBA Online, are repeated each year for major OEM suppliers with whom Sony does sizable business.
 Based on the results of these assessments, Sony evaluates the degree to which suppliers are complying with the Sony Supply Chain Code of Conduct and whether violations have occurred at each of the suppliers' factories.
 As part of its risk assessments, Sony conducts on-site assessments of suppliers it deems to be subject to risks in order to confirm how their factories are being managed.

 For example, if suppliers employ students, Sony's internal procedures provide that Sony directly visits their factories to check whether any workers are younger than the legal age limit in that country, and to confirm whether the health and safety of younger workers are being affected by their jobs due to long working hours, working night shifts, and other factors.
 Likewise, if suppliers employ foreign workers, Sony's internal procedures provide that Sony confirms whether such workers are subject to forced labor, whether dormitory facilities provided to those workers meet international standards, and whether the working environment is clean and safe.
 By inspecting factories and providing direction in this way, Sony ensures that suppliers are making every effort to comply with CSR standards.